Johns Manville: Post-bankruptcy

-In 2012, Johns Manville appointed a new CEO, Mary Rhinehart.
+In 2012, Johns Manville appointed a new CEO, Mary Rhinehart, and in 2014, she was appointed chairman as well.
 She was the CFO for Johns Manville and had been with the company for over 33 years.
 In 2020, Bob Wamboldt became the president and CEO, while Rhinehart remained as chairman.
+Wambolt retired in 2026 and was succeeded by John Vasuta.